Skip to main content

 In Mongolia, the average temperature can fluctuate as much as 35°C in one day.
 There is a warming trend across the country with an annual average temperature rise of 2.1-2.7°C, in comparison to the period 1986-2005.

-While piloting the CAR tool, Mongolia first set about choosing the “system” of focus; with 30 percent of Mongolians being nomadic herders, the highest transformative potential to enhance resilience and adaptive capacity of agricultural landscape was found in the nomadic livestock production system.
+While piloting the CAR tool, Mongolia first set about choosing the “system” of focus; with 30 percent of Mongolians being nomadic herders, the highest transformative potential to enhance the resilience and adaptive capacity of the agricultural landscape was found in the nomadic livestock production system.

 The results of the climate action review of Mongolia’s NDC Action plan pointed towards implementing more integrated nomadic livestock management in tandem with the country’s newly adopted Livestock Tax Law on herding practices.